typesense/typesense-website/docs-site/content/guide/semantic-search.md

 <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html#using-openai-api`">OpenAI</RouterLink>,
 <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html#using-google-palm-api`">PaLM API</RouterLink> or
 <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html#using-gcp-vertex-ai-api`">Vertex AI API</RouterLink> to have Typesense automatically make API calls out to these services for generating embeddings that will power the semantic search.

+You can also use any of the built-in ML models in our [HuggingFace repo](https://huggingface.co/typesense/models/tree/main) repo by specifying it as `ts/<model-name>`.

 ## Step 2: Index your JSON data